button/divvy/README.md

 The following optional fields are also supported:

+* `label`: A short, slug-like name for the rule.
+If set, Prometheus metrics for hits matching the rule will be labeled with `rule_label` as this value.
 * `comment`: A diagnostic comment, printed when running server with `DEBUG=divvy`.
 * `actorField`: Described in _"Actors and multi-tenancy"_.